 Menu

-* Church Announcements (01/15/2025
+* Church Announcements (07/16/2025

 Weekly Worship Opportunities at First UMC

-- In-person Worship, Sundays @ 9am (Traditional) and 11:15am (Casual)
+- In-person Worship, Sundays @ 9am Traditional Worship (Our Main Service) and 11:15am Casual Worship (Our Smaller Service)

 - Holy Communion is served, at both services, the first Sunday of each month.

-- (There is a Staffed Nursery at both services for kids 5 years and younger)
+- There is a Staffed Nursery at both services for kids 5 years and younger

 - Additional parking is now available in the new Hunt Elementary School parking lot.

-Sunday, January 19, 2025
+Sunday, July 20, 2025

 Preaching - Rev. Roger Madden

-Worship Assistant (9:00 service) - LaDonna Deavers
+Worship Assistant (9:00 service) - Judy Lilly

-(Online) Piano - Pat Harm
+(Online) Piano - Jane Sibley

 Organist (9:00 service) - Jane Sibley